GT-IMPACT/impact-front/public/en/wiki/machines/sofg.md

 ##### Description

 The mechanism is an alternative to a gas turbine: consuming combustible gas (see gas turbine fuel in NEI) and oxygen, it generates normal or superheated steam and energy.
-It can work with multi-amp Dynamo Hatch.

 ##### General